jasonpittman79/pfng/README.md

-# pfng
+# My Full-Stack Portfolio in Angular 14 and AWS serverless Python API
-My Portfolio in Angular 14
+The front end consumes a serverless AWS Python API written in Python to populate resume and skills data.

 Build hosted at https://www.jasonpittman.dev/